eriklennstrom/vs-foam-interns/src/components/dropdown/storybook/dropdown-item.md

 The ``to`` property is a string that decides the url link.
 > Note - Only usable with type values ``link`` and ``route``

+The ``subdropdown``propertyp is a boolean that can be used with type ``button`` to create a secondary dropdown inside the dropdown item.

 ## Type

 The ``type`` property decides what type of html-element will be rendered in the DOM.